Mean-field Approximations for Stochastic Population Processes with Heterogeneous Interactions: Proofs of mean-field concentration results

 \begin{lemma} Let $N, T$ be given.
 For any $\epsilon \in (0,1)$,

 \end{lemma}

-Bena\"{i}m and Weibull proved Lemma \ref{lemma:Mav_concentration} for the special case $W = \mathbf{11}^\top / N$, and their proof utilizes the Markovianity of $Y_{av}(t)$ in this case.
+Bena\"{i}m and Weibull proved Lemma \ref{lemma:Mav_concentration} for the special case $W = \mathbf{11}^\top / N$, but their proof in \cite{BenaimWeibull} crucially used the Markovianity of $Y_{av}(t)$ in this case.
 However, $Y_{av}(t)$ is not Markov in general (only the full process $\mathbf{Y}(t)$ is Markov).
-Nevertheless, Lemma \ref{lemma:Mav_concentration} can be proved via standard concentration inequalities; \revision{we defer the details to Appendix \ref*{sec:Mav_concentration} in the Supplementary Material due to space constraints}.
+Nevertheless, standard martingale concentration inequalities can be used to prove Lemma \ref{lemma:Mav_concentration} for general row-stochastic $W$; we defer the proof to Appendix \ref{sec:martingale_properties} for the interested reader.